Transplant Oncology

 Assesses regional hepatic lymph node involvement and peritoneal metastases by operative staging after completion of neoadjuvant therapy and before liver transplantation.

 The transplant and hepatobiliary surgery team performs operative staging, which is usually done by robotic or laparoscopic surgery.
-When there is not cancer metastasis in the lymph nodes, patients will not qualify for MELD exception points.
+When there is cancer metastasis in the lymph nodes, patients will not qualify for MELD exception points.

 • Endoscopic ultrasound-guided aspiration of regional hepatic lymph nodes may be advisable to exclude patients with obvious metastases before neo-adjuvant therapy is initiated.